What’s inside:

 Expiration Date Management: FIFO in Hospital Materials Management

-Purchasing & Stock Optimization Strategies
+Smarter Purchasing & Stock Optimization to Minimize Waste

-Using Just-in-Time (JIT) Inventory Management
+Using Just-in-Time (JIT) Inventory Management Carefully and Strategically

-Boosting Standardization to Reduce Inventory Waste
+Standardization Strategies to Reduce Overstocking

 A lack of product standardization can lead to overstocking, obsolete items, and high expiry waste.
 There are a few reasons why this happens.
 For example, hospitals sometimes use multiple suppliers for the same or similar products to boost supply chain resilience.
 Still, there’s a need to balance the benefits of resilience against the cost savings that come from concentrating purchasing with fewer vendors whenever possible.